manishgcs/ce-synth-hylaa/README.md

-# ce-synth-hylaa
+# CE-synth-Hylaa

-Safe and stable controller synthesis using counterexamples
+Safe and stable controller synthesis using counterexamples.